 “BODYATTACK is the sports-inspired cardio workout for building strength and stamina.”

 BODYATTACK is a pre-choreographed program that is done in more than 80 countries around the world.
 Just like the other Les Mills programs, whenever you go to a BODYATTACK class, you can expect it to run in a certain format.

 What’s a standard BODYATTACK class like?

-There are always 12 songs, and the class usually runs 55 minutes with the following track order.
-(EDITED TO ADD: As of 2015, BODYATTACK now features 11 songs.
-The upper- and lower-body conditioning tracks were combined into one longer song.)
+There are always 11 songs, and the class usually runs 55 minutes with the following track order.
+(EDITED TO ADD: As of 2015, BODYATTACK started featuring 11 songs.
+Before that, the upper- and lower-body conditioning tracks were separated out for a total of 12 songs.)